-- (3) Bills and resolutions must be reviewed by the staff of the Legislative Services Division prior to introduction for proper format, style, and legal form.
-The staff of the Legislative Services Division shall store bills on the automated bill drafting equipment and shall print and deliver them to the requesting members.
+- (b) the House and the Senate. - (3) Bills and resolutions must be reviewed by the staff of the Legislative Services Division prior to introduction for proper format, style, and legal form.
+The staff of the Legislative Services Division shall store bills on the automated bill drafting equipment and shall print and deliver them in duplicate to the requesting members.
 The original bill cover must be signed to indicate review by the Legislative Services Division.
-A bill may not be introduced unless it is so signed. - (4) (a) During a session, a bill may be introduced by endorsing it with the name of a member and presenting it to the Chief Clerk of the House of Representatives or the Secretary of the Senate.
+A bill may not be introduced unless it is so signed. - (4) During a session, a bill may be introduced by endorsing it with the name of a member and presenting it in duplicate to the Chief Clerk of the House of Representatives or the Secretary of the Senate.
 Bills or joint resolutions may be sponsored jointly by Senate and House members.
 A jointly sponsored bill must be introduced in the house in which the member whose name appears first on the bill is a member.
 The chief joint sponsor's name must appear immediately to the right of the first sponsor's name.
-Except as provided in subsection (4)(b), in each session of the Legislature, bills, joint resolutions, and simple resolutions must be numbered consecutively in separate series in the order of their receipt. - (b) The first 15 House bills may be reserved for preintroduced bills. - (5) (a) Any bill proposed by an interim or statutory legislative committee or introduced by request of an administrative or executive agency or department must be so indicated by placing after the names of the sponsors the phrase "By Request of the...........
+In each session of the Legislature, bills, joint resolutions, and simple resolutions must be numbered consecutively in separate series in the order of their receipt. - (5) (a) Any bill proposed by an interim or statutory legislative committee or introduced by request of an administrative or executive agency or department must be so indicated by placing after the names of the sponsors the phrase "By Request of the..........
 (Name of committee or agency)".
 The phrase may not be added to an introduced bill and may not be placed on a bill whose subject matter was requested by an agency or statutory or interim committee prior to the convening of the session.
-Unless requested by an individual member, a bill draft request submitted at the request of an agency must be submitted to, reviewed by, and requested by the appropriate interim or statutory committee.
+A bill draft request submitted at the request of an agency or committee prior to December 23 must be requested by an individual member by December 23 or the request is placed on hold.
+After December 23, an agency or committee bill must be requested by an individual member.
 Except as provided in subsection (5)(b), an agency or committee bill request must be preintroduced or the request is canceled.
 Preintroduction must occur no later than 5 p.m. on the fifth working day prior to the convening of a legislative session.
-Preintroduction is accomplished when the Legislative Services Division receives a signed preintroduction form. - (b) The preintroduction requirement does not apply to an office held by an elected official during the official's first year in that office or to bills requested by a joint select or joint special committee appointed prior to the convening of the legislative session to address a specific issue. - (6) Bills may be preintroduced, numbered, and reproduced prior to a legislative session by the staff of the Legislative Services Division.
-Actual signatures of persons entitled to serve as members in the ensuing session may be obtained on a consent form from the Legislative Services Division and the sponsor's name printed on the bill.
+Preintroduction is accomplished when the Legislative Services Division receives a signed preintroduction form.

+- (b) The preintroduction requirement does not apply to an office held by an elected official during the official's first year in that office or to bills requested by a joint select or joint special committee appointed prior to the convening of the legislative session to address a specific issue. - (6) Bills may be preintroduced, numbered, and reproduced prior to a legislative session by the staff of the Legislative Services Division.
+Actual signatures of persons entitled to serve as members in the ensuing session may appear on the face of the preintroduced bill, or signatures may be obtained on a consent form from the Legislative Services Division and the sponsor's name printed on the bill.
 Additional sponsors may be added on motion of the chief sponsor at any time prior to a standing committee report on the bill.
 These names will be forwarded to the Legislative Services Division to be included on the face of the bill following standing committee approval. - 40-50.
 Schedules for drafting requests and bill introduction.
-(1) The following schedule must be followed for submission of drafting requests.
+The following schedules must be followed for submission of drafting requests and introduction of bills and resolutions.